ZlatnPlaybook1/Computer-Vision/README.md

 The project employs:

 - Image preprocessing techniques like resizing, normalization, and augmentation.
-- Machine learning models such as KNN, Logistic Regression, and SVM for classification tasks.
+- Machine learning models such as KNN, and SVM for classification tasks.
 - Neural network architectures (e.g., CNNs) for complex detection tasks.

 ### Tools and Libraries